BasharDlaleh/Contact-Form/README.md

 # contact form pkg

-## a contact form for sending emails
+## a simple contact form Laravel package for sending emails

+### How to install

+composer require bashardlaleh/contactform